esphome/esphome-docs/guides/configuration-types.rst

 -  **number** (**Required**, pin): The pin number.
 -  **inverted** (*Optional*, boolean): If all read and written values should be treated as inverted.
 Defaults to ``false``.
+-  **allow_other_uses** (*Optional*, boolean): If the pin is also specified elsewhere in the configuration.
+   By default multiple uses of the same pin will be flagged as an error.
+This option will suppress the error and is intended for rare cases where a pin is shared between multiple components.
+Defaults to ``false``.

 -  **mode** (*Optional*, string or mapping): Configures the pin to behave in different modes like input or output.
 The default value depends on the context.
    Accepts either a shorthand string or a mapping where each feature can be individually